5 things I wish I knew before hiking to Everest Base Camp

 With that being said, there are a few things I wish I had known before hopping on that plane to Lukla to trek to Everest Base Camp.
 Little things that I think others would find helpful along their journey.

 I love meat.
 I'm sorry if you feel I shouldn't, but for me it's the best part of any meal.
-Yes, there is meat along the trail, but it's not fresh.
-Most of the time it gets carried in from Lukla.
-Luckily, I was told early on and I didn't eat any, but I was told stories of people getting food poisoning.
-That is not something you want going down at altitude, and could definitely ruin a trip!
+Yes, there is meat along the trail, but where is it coming from?

-My advice is bring things like beek jerky, salmon jerky, or anything that's going to help supplement that protein loss in your diet.
+My advice is bring things like beef jerky, salmon jerky, or anything that's going to help supplement that protein loss in your diet.
 I had a small bag of beef jerky, but it only lasted until day 8 (of 12) and I really wish I had a second bag.

 The same can be said for dairy.
 You don't know where it's coming from or how long it's be sitting.
 Boy did I miss cheese!
 At the end of the journey, I ate a pizza.
 It was the best pizza I’ve ever eaten because I missed cheese so much - in reality it was a mediocre pizza.
 12 days of hiking to and from Everest Base Camp will do that to you.

-Many of the days on the way to Everest Base Camp are what is known as "Nepali Flat," which loosely means rolling hills.
+Many of the days on the way to Everest Base Camp are what is known as "Nepali Flat.”
+This loosely means rolling hills and lots of them.
 There were only a few strenuous uphills that I thought would never end, which is strange considering how high up into the clouds the trek take you.
 However, the trek was a mental challenge.
 Hiking for 12 days can be difficult back home in Vermont, but add altitude into that and you've got a mental game like no other.

 I found that hiking and chatting helped with this at times.
 Or, if I didn't want to talk, knowing someone had my back made all the difference.
 There were a few days I hiked in silence and cried.
 I didn't think I was going to be able to make it to the next village.